Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable

 The purpose of this article is to provide you the reader with good information on how to clean your RV, motorhome, or other Camper in an efficient and cost-conscious way.

-As you all know by now, it is very hard to get your RV cleaned, almost anywhere in the country, and especially in some of the campgrounds with water restrictions.
+As you all know by now, it is very hard to get your RV cleaned most places in the country, and especially in some of the campgrounds with water restrictions.

 The days when you could pull in to a campground and hook up a hose to their water system and wash your RV to your heart's content is pretty much a thing of the past.